Alexander Sample: Bishop of Marquette

 On December 13, 2005, Sample was appointed the twelfth bishop of the Diocese of Marquette by Pope Benedict XVI.
 He received his episcopal consecration on January 25, 2006, from Cardinal Adam Maida, with Bishops James Garland and Mark Schmitt serving as co-consecrators.
 At the time of his consecration, Sample was the youngest Catholic bishop in the United States and the first to be born in the 1960s.
 He selected as his episcopal motto: "Vultum Christi contemplari", meaning "To contemplate the face of Christ".

 On October 7, 2007, at the invitation of Archbishop Raymond Burke, Sample attended the Red Mass at the Cathedral Basilica of St. Louis, delivering the homily.

 In July 2012, Sample ordained five seminarians to the diaconate, and ten new subdeacons.
 These new subdeacons include five from the United States for the Institute of Christ the King Sovereign Priest.

 Archbishop of Portland

-On January 29, 2013, Sample was appointed by Pope Benedict XVI as archbishop of the Archdiocese of Portland, succeeding the retiring Archbishop John Vlazny.
+On January 29, 2013, Sample was appointed by Pope Benedict XVI as archbishop of the Archdiocese of Portland in Oregon, succeeding the retiring Archbishop John Vlazny.
 He was the last American residential bishop appointed during the pontificate of Benedict XVI.
 Sample was installed on April 2, 2013, at the Chiles Center Arena on the campus of the University of Portland.